thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 a lot the price or the shipping time if not available on the first website suggested on the tables (used to calculate the total price).
 This is the case for the Raspberry Pi Zero 2W and the Matek Optical Flow.
-For the Coral boards and cameras, there can be restricted shipping areas and may not ship to Canada.

 While waiting for the longest shipping orders, you may want to print the parts of the drones.